Research Fables from the Sisters Grinn, No. 11

 When Chicken Little arrived home, she ate a light dinner and settled herself on her roost.
 As she fell asleep, she vowed that she would never again be misled by study conclusions that didn't reflect the findings.
 And she utilized research wisely ever after.

-1 At the University of Rochester School of Nursing, where unification of practice, education and research is particularly honored: University of Rochester School of Nursing (back).
+1 At the University of Rochester School of Nursing, where unification of practice, education and research is particularly honored: University of Rochester School of Nursing (back to story).

 3 Or perhaps acorns.
-She was in an oak grove, and it had been a long time since breakfast (back).
+She was in an oak grove, and it had been a long time since breakfast (back to story).

-4 Unfortunately, an all-too-common but highly undesirable one (back).
+4 Unfortunately, an all-too-common but highly undesirable one (back to story).

-5 As is common with research-minded canines, Douglas was part Lab by breed (back).
+5 As is common with research-minded canines, Douglas was part Lab by breed (back to story).

-7 Forest maintenance interns are not issued chain saws, only lopping shears (back).
+7 Forest maintenance interns are not issued chain saws, only lopping shears (back to story).

 8 As did Waldo Wolf.
-See The Triads of Little Pigs for details (back).
+See The Triads of Little Pigs for details (back to story).

-10 anything that can go wrong will, and at the worst possible moment (back).
+10 anything that can go wrong will, and at the worst possible moment (back to story).